ietf-wg-cellar/ebml-specification/specification.markdown

 -----------------------------------|------------------------------
-`\root\level1\level2`              | Ends the unknown-size element, as it is a new Parent element `\root\level1`                     | Ends the unknown-size element, as it is a new Parent element `\root`                            | Ends the unknown-size element, as it is a new root element `\root2`                           | Ends the unknown-size element, as it is a new root element `\root\level1\level2\other`        | Ends the unknown-size element, as they share the same parent `\root\level1\level2\elt\inside`   | Doesn't end the unknown-size element, it's a child of `elt` `\root\level1\level2\other\part`   | Isn't valid right after `elt`. `other` should be found first
+`\root\level1\level2`              | Ends the unknown-size element, as it is a new Parent element `\root\level1`                     | Ends the unknown-size element, as it is a new Parent element `\root`                            | Ends the unknown-size element, as it is a new Root Element `\root2`                           | Ends the unknown-size element, as it is a new Root Element `\root\level1\level2\other`        | Ends the unknown-size element, as they share the same parent `\root\level1\level2\elt\inside`   | Doesn't end the unknown-size element, it's a child of `elt` `\root\level1\level2\other\part`   | Isn't valid right after `elt`. `other` should be found first